Permaculture Design Certificate (PDC) with David Holmgren

 History

-The heritage-listed, pioneer homestead and much of the history of the farm have been retained.
-When the Brookmans bought the property in 1986, it was not much more than a bare barley paddock; only a few towering River Red Gums remained along the Gawler River from the time when the Kaurna Aboriginal people lived in their shade and gathered food from the land.
+The heritage-listed pioneer homestead and much of the history of the farm have been retained.
+When the Brookmans bought the property in 1986, it was not much more than a bare barley paddock; only a few towering River Red Gums remained along the Gawler River from the time when the Kaurna Aboriginal people lived on this land.
 The riparian understorey had become a mass of boxthorn, prickly pear and sour sob and the soil was degraded from years of continuous cropping.
-The indigenous riparian ecosystem has now largely been restored, and the revegetation systems developed have been adopted by other groups.
+The indigenous riparian ecosystem has now largely been restored creating diverse habitat.
+It is now expanding kilometres downstream thanks to the lead from our local revegetation group (GRRR), whose revegetation systems have been adopted by other groups.

 A movie made about the river repair is at https://www.youtube.com/watch?v=m_r62zvWKhk